Michael Badgley: Professional career

-Indianapolis Colts
+Indianapolis Colts (first stint)

-After not being selected in the 2018 NFL Draft, Badgley signed with the Indianapolis Colts as an undrafted free agent.
+After not being selected in the 2018 NFL draft, Badgley signed with the Indianapolis Colts as an undrafted free agent.
 Badgley worked with kicker Adam Vinatieri during the pre-season with the Colts.
-Vinateri said "He's a good kid, and he's a really good kicker as well, He's got a nice leg and he's doing a good job picking my brain.
+Vinatieri said "He's a good kid, and he's a really good kicker as well, He's got a nice leg and he's doing a good job picking my brain.
 We joke around that he's always kind of in my back pocket all the time, and rightfully so."
 The Colts ended up releasing Badgley before the start of the regular season in favor of Adam Vinatieri, but not before he had connected on all 5 of his field goal attempts in the preseason, with a long of 51 yards.
 On September 1, 2018, Badgley was waived by the Colts as part of the final roster cuts.